 Thus, in Jethro's role as an organizational consultant, we note several stages: First, Jethro identifies with Moses, celebrating God's bounty and Moses's leadership (Exodus 18:9–12), establishing trust by being on the same page.
 To underscore they are on the same page, we notice that Jethro adopts Moses's terminology.
 Here is how Jethro "talked the talk" with his client:

 Jethro appeared to be aware that Moses was hesitant about relinquishing his responsibilities because Moses's relationship with God was unique: Only he could petition God regarding the correct judgment in disputes that come to him.
+We have yet to hear Moses complain about his workload.
+Could he have been a workaholic in a position where he felt fulfilled?
 Jethro assured him that when he appoints judges to assist him, they will still bring the major cases to him to petition God.
-This is how Jethro, the non-Israelite, introduces his recommendation, mentioning God's name three times: "Now listen to me, let me advise you; and may God be with you.
+This is how Jethro, the non-Israelite, introduces his recommendation, mentioning God's name three times, perhaps in an effort to assure Moses that they were on the same page: "Now listen to me, let me advise you; and may God be with you.
 You speak for the people before God, and bring their concerns to God... " (Exodus 18:19).

 At the second stage, then, Jethro observes Moses at work (Exodus 18:13–14), noting Moses’s overload and predicting that he will quickly burn out unless he modifies his current procedures.
 He also addresses the burden on his petitioners ("you will surely wear yourself out, and these people as well.
 For the task is too heavy for you; you cannot do it alone"); he then offers Moses his recommendation for organizing a hierarchical judicial system, including suggested criteria for judge selection ("capable men who fear God, trustworthy men who spurn ill-gotten gain") and how the work should be divided.
 Jethro summarizes his plan and its benefits, Moses accepts and fully implements the recommendations, and then sends his father-in-law on his way.